Dobrobot/wic/readme.md

 websockets designed for embedded applications.

 WIC decouples the websocket protocol from the transport layer.
-This makes it possible to use WIC over any transport layer assuming you are prepared to do the integration work.
+This makes it possible to use WIC over any transport layer assuming that you are prepared to do the integration work.

-WIC is a work in progress:
+WIC is a work in progress.
+This means that:

 - server role is not supported yet
 - handshake implementation is not robust and is only exercised on the happy path
-- still working out the interfaces
+- interfaces are not stable

 ## Features

-- client role (server is todo)
 - doesn't call malloc
 - handshake header fields passed through to application
 - convenience functions for dissecting URLs